 - More likely to have family problems

 - Children with excess weight are less likely to be accepted to college, despite equivalent application rates and academic achievement.

 - Students affected by obesity are sometimes dismissed from college because of their weight.

 Weight Bias in Healthcare

 Unfortunately, weight stigma also exists in healthcare settings.
 Negative attitudes about individuals with excess weight have been reported by physicians, nurses, dietitians, psychologists and medical students.
 Research shows that even healthcare professionals who specialize in the treatment of obesity hold negative attitudes.

 Bias may have a negative impact on quality of healthcare for individuals affected by obesity.
 Some studies have indicated that these individuals are reluctant to seek medical care, and may be more likely to delay important preventative healthcare services and cancel medical appointments.
 Weight bias has been reported as one reason for these negative experiences.

 Research indicates that 46 percent of women affected by obesity reported that small gowns, narrow exam tables and inappropriately sized medical equipment were barriers to receiving healthcare.
 In addition, 35 percent reported embarrassment about being weighed as a barrier to care.

-(source: Amy NK, Aalborg A, Lyons P, & Keranen L. Barriers to routine gynecological cancer screening for White and African-American obese women.
+(source: Amy NK, Aalborg A, Lyons P, & Keranen L. Barriers to routine gynecological cancer screening for White and African-American women with obesity.
 Int J Obesity & Related Metabolic Disorders.
 2006; 30: 147-155.)

 Self-report studies show that physicians often view individuals affected by obesity as described below more often than they do individuals not affected by obesity :

 - Lacking in self-control

 Physicians are common sources of stigma.
 In a study that surveyed more than 2,400 adult women about their experiences of weight bias, 69 percent of respondents reported that physicians were a source of weight bias, and 52 percent reported they had been stigmatized by a doctor on multiple occasions.